scala/docs.scala-lang/_overviews/scala3-book/ca-type-classes.md

 In Scala 3, type classes are just traits with one or more parameters whose implementations are provided by `given` instances.

-{% comment %}
-TODO: As background, discuss where the name "type class" comes from.
-{% endcomment %}

 ## Example